-We have been running a serie of experiments in the aim to find a set of dynamic parameters for robust and stable forecast in horizontal resolutions around 1km.
-We use 87 vertical levels of the current Czech operational setting and 1km horizontal rezolution over the domain covering the Czech Republic with small surroundings.
+We have been running series of experiments in the aim to find a set of dynamic parameters for robust and stable forecast in horizontal resolutions around 1km.
+Not surprisingly, we apply non-hydrostatic regime in these resolutions.
+We use 87 vertical levels of the current Czech operational setting and 1km horizontal resolution over the domain covering the Czech Republic with small surroundings.
 The studied experiment is an orographic wave created over the western mountainous boundary of the Czech Republic on 27 January 2008.
 The simulation for 24 hours starts at 00UTC.